ChandlerXiandeYang/USL_unification/README.md

    > **Note:** The tables in the manuscript are numbered one higher than those generated (i.e., Table 1 in the code corresponds to Table 2 in the manuscript).
 ---

-# 🧠 2 How to Use the Functions
+# 🧠 2 How to Use the Functions in Business Operation

 This section is for users who want to understand the functions or apply them in business operations.

 ## 📏 2.1  USL-Normalization Functions

 ### 2.1.1 A single CQA uses Ppu_KDEDPonUSLND method:
 - `Ppu_KDEDPonUSLND`: Calculates Ppu using USL-normalized data.